CSLT-THU/ViVi_Translation/README.md

 perl ./multi-bleu.perl data/test.trg < test.trans
 ```

-In "test_trained_model.sh", we give the testing of a trained model on the complete [Chinese-Uyghur Dataset]().
+In "test_trained_model.sh", we give the testing of a trained model on the complete [UYCH180](http://data.cslt.org/uych180/README.html).
 You can directly run "sh test_trained_model.sh" to test the performance of a trained model "translate.ckpt-376000-35.24":

 ```